|

 predators.
 Adults feed almost exclusively on other fish and large

 invertebrates such as crayfish.
 Larger fish prey upon smaller bass.
+In Texas spawning begins in the spring when water temperatures

 reach about 60°F. This could occur as early as February or as